chrnolte/places-conus/docs/data/parcels.rst

 The following variables are obtained directly from the parcel boundary input data:

-.. attribute:: gid
+.. attribute:: geometry_sha3_224

-   This is the unique parcel identifier ("geo ID") of the PLACES FMV (CONUS) dataset.
+   This is the unique parcel identifier of the PLACES FMV (CONUS) dataset.
 It is derived directly from the geo-located parcel boundary data and anonymized with `SHA-3 <https://en.wikipedia.org/wiki/SHA-3>`_  hashing.

-   .. todo:: Complete description of algorithm.
+   The algorithm is described in :ref:`Data linkage`.

 .. attribute:: apn